veggiespam/veggieshell/shells/aliases/README.md

+# Aliases and Functions

-These are independant functions and aliases that can be run in any order.
+These are independant bash aliases and function that can be included into the interactive bash shell in any order.
+However, if there is is a dependancy, the shell will read files in numerical, then alphabetic order (e.g., name earlier files 00-file.sh -- 99-file.sh).

+## Description of some files

 * ls - Figure out if we're running GNU ls, Mac ls, or SysV ls.
 Then, set colors along with a bunch of aliases.
 These are: